 What is phase gate?

 The phase gate process is a technique that is used to guide a project from conception to launch.
 It requires a review of each project stage before moving on to the next.
-In the phase gate review process, specific criteria must be met in order to determine the success of a phase and the ongoing viability of a project.
-A decision will then be made by the project manager to either move forward, make modifications before advancing, or end the project.
+In the phase gate review process, specific criteria must be met to determine the success of a phase and the ongoing viability of a project.
+The project manager will then decide to either move forward, make modifications before advancing, or end the project.

 But why is the phase gate process necessary for efficient project management?

 By now, you’ll know that things can change fast in project management and product development depending on the environment you’re working in.
 When developing a product, factors like a fast-evolving marketplace, customer needs, and availability of resources can affect a project’s trajectory.
 In order to manage an organization’s often scarce resources, it is valuable to assess the quality of a project and its efforts before barreling to the next phase.

 If a team is working on a project that may become unviable due to a number of factors, it is best to isolate these conditions in the gate phase to determine the next steps.